manuh-L/powercli/README.md

-# powercli
+# Powercli
-My VMware PowerCLI Scripts

-Here I'll share my PowerCLI scripts
+This repository contains my powercli script examples

-# vmtools.ps1
+## vmtools.ps1
+This PowerCLI script install VMware Tools on Windows VMs that doesn't have.
+Prerequisite:
+*administrator role
+*VM must have ip
+* D: drive = CD-ROM Drive or change it, line xx
-This PowerCLI example intalls VMwaretools on Windows VMs that doesn't have, assuming: The VMs already have IP and the cd drive letter is D
+--assuming: The VMs already have IP and the cd drive letter is D

 #